WELCOME TO MELANIN BASE CAMP

 So here’s our new goal—to increase the visibility of adventure athletes of color, to increase our representation in the media, advertising and in the stories we tell ourselves about the Outdoors.

 Whether you shred, grind, carve or send, Melanin Base Camp is your own home too.
-Keep the stoke high and join us as we work to make the goal of #everyonesoutdoors a reality.
+Keep the stoke high and join us as we work together to increase representation and opportunities for People of Color in outdoor adventure sports.
 Along the way we won’t shy away from sensitive topics (race and gender) but we’ll do it in a way that’s respectful of all.
 Join the movement and help us #diversifyoutdoors!